-We’ve teamed up with MLSE teams and community partners to provide free quality sport programs for youth across the city.
+Sport is proven to be a powerful tool in helping young people reach their potential.
+With the support of our teams and community partners, these quality sport programs are delivered at no cost to youth across the city.
 Our community programs bring people together.
-They create opportunities for local youth leaders.
+They create employment opportunities for local youth leaders.
 They give youth a chance to get in the game.

 HOME ICE HOCKEY

 Home Ice Hockey brings non-competitive organized hockey to youth facing barriers at no cost.
-In partnership with the Toronto Maple Leafs, Scotiabank and the City of Toronto, Home Ice Hockey activates 12 community sites, including two (2) girls-only locations, and provides protective equipment with on-ice instruction to 350 young hockey enthusiasts.
+In partnership with the Toronto Maple Leafs, Toronto Maple Leaf Alumni Association, adidas and the City of Toronto, Home Ice Hockey activates 12 community sites, including two girls-only locations, and provides protective equipment with on-ice instruction to 350 young hockey enthusiasts.
 The program operates every weekend from September through March offering youth a chance to learn the basics of hockey while discovering life skills through sport from trained coaches.

 Every year, KickStart introduces over 250 youth ages 6-14 to the game of soccer with a focus on physical literacy and fundamental skill development.
 KickStart is delivered in partnership with Toronto Community Housing Corporation.